BootBlock/PoSh-Backup/README.md

 *   **Customisable Archive Naming:** Tailor local archive filenames with a base name and a configurable date stamp (e.g., "yyyy-MMM-dd", "yyyyMMdd_HHmmss").
 Set archive extensions (e.g., .7z, .zip) per job.
 *   **Automatic Retry Mechanism:** Overcome transient failures during 7-Zip operations for local archive creation.
 (Note: Retries for remote transfers are the responsibility of the specific Backup Target provider module, if implemented.)
 *   **CPU Priority Control:** Manage system resource impact by setting the 7-Zip process priority (e.g., Idle, BelowNormal, Normal, High) for local archiving.
-*   **NEW: 7-Zip CPU Core Affinity:** Optionally restrict the 7-Zip process to specific CPU cores using a comma-separated list (e.g., "0,1") or a hexadecimal bitmask (e.g., "0x3") for finer-grained resource control.
+*   **7-Zip CPU Core Affinity:** Optionally restrict the 7-Zip process to specific CPU cores using a comma-separated list (e.g., "0,1") or a hexadecimal bitmask (e.g., "0x3") for finer-grained resource control.
+User input is validated against available system cores, and clamped if necessary.
+Can be overridden via CLI.
 *   **Extensible Script Hooks:** Execute your own custom PowerShell scripts at various stages of a backup job for ultimate operational flexibility.
 Hook scripts now receive information about target transfer results if applicable.
 *   **Multi-Format Reporting:** Generate comprehensive reports for each job.
     *   **Interactive HTML Reports:** Highly customisable with titles, logos, and themes (via external CSS).
 Now includes a dedicated section detailing the status of **Remote Target Transfers** and **Archive Checksum** information in the summary.